TimSusa/traktor-meta-to-butt/README.md

 ./spawnTrackInfo.sh
 ```

-No a watcher should listen to play list changes, and write them after extra parsing into currentTrackName.txt, which is your ticket to BUTT.
+A file watcher should listen to play list changes, and write them after extra parsing into currentTrackName.txt, which is your ticket to BUTT.

 # Settings in BUTT